You can find 3D models of Crinoidea here!

 Predation on crinoids

-Predation has played an important role in the diversity and distribution of crinoids in space and time.
+Predation has played an important role in the diversification and distribution of crinoids in space and time.
 Early on, in the Ordovician and Silurian, there is very little evidence of predation on crinoids; however, from the Devonian onward, evidence of predation becomes abundant.
-As discussed by Tomasz Baumiller (2008), the evidence of predation can take several forms, including damaged cups and arms, evidence of arm or pinnule regeneration, and crinoid remains found in fossilized fish scat.
+As discussed by Tomasz Baumiller (2008), the evidence of predation can take several forms, including damaged cups and arms, evidence of arm or pinnule regeneration, and crinoid remains preserved in fossilized fish scat.
 Whereas the capacity to swim and crawl is likely an effective defensive strategy against crawling sea stars and urchins, it is less effective against more agile swimmers like fish.
 Crinoids have developed an additional defensive strategy, autotomy, that can be deployed against fish, sea stars, and sea urchins alike.

 A selection of crinoid predators, including boarfish (Antigonia capros; left), sea stars (Pycnopodia helianthoides; middle), and sea urchins (Calocidaris micans; right).
 Left image by NOAA/NMFS/SEFSC Pascagoula Laboratory; Creative Commons Attribution 2.0 Generic license.
 Middle image by MOs810; Creative Commons Attribution-Share Alike 4.0 International license.
 Right image by NOAA Okeanos Explorer (public domain).